 Alstom was awarded a contract by APIX for the supply of 15 Coradia Polyvalent trains, in December 2016.

-Bolloré Logistics will carry out logistics operations of out-of-gauge packages and will also perform custom clearance formalities.
+Bolloré Logistics was selected to perform logistics operations of out-of-gauge packages and custom clearance formalities.

 Terrasol received a subcontract from Eiffage to carry out geotechnical analysis of the foundations of the structures along the line.